sahithiv888/Sweet-Success-A-Salesperson-s-Journey/README.md

 # Sweet Success: Chocolate Sales Dashboard

 ## Project Overview
-ChocoTrack is a Power BI dashboard designed to visualize the sales data of chocolate products across different countries.
+Sweet Success is a Power BI dashboard designed to visualize the sales data of chocolate products across different countries.
 By leveraging the power of Power BI, this project enables users to analyze sales by salesperson, country, product, date, amount, and boxes shipped, offering a comprehensive view of the chocolate sales landscape.

 ## Features
 - **Sales Dashboard**: Interactive Power BI dashboard tailored for sales analysis.